WebAssembly/component-model/design/mvp/Binary.md

 ## Binary Format Warts to Fix in a 1.0 Release

+* The opcodes (for types, canon built-ins, etc) should be re-sorted
 * The two `list` type codes should be merged into one with an optional immediate.
 * The `0x00` prefix byte of `importname'` and `exportname'` will be removed or repurposed.